10 Obscure Snakes From Thailand

 Image owner: Thai National Parks – CC BY-SA 4.0

-This is also one of the largest of the bronzeback family.
+This is also one of the largest of the bronzeback clan.
 80-100cm is the norm, while one roadkill female measured 1.63 metres.
 No matter how long they are, they keep the usual thin, whiplike body.

 2 Hua Hin kukri snake